-5 Simple Ways to Improve Your Profit Margins
+5 Simple Ways to Increase Profit Margin

 Brian owned a successful manufacturing business with sales of $15 million per year who had recently noticed a large slip in its profit margins.

-At the time Brian first joined our business coaching program his operating profit margin (pre-tax profit from actual operations) had slipped to under 3%.
+At the time Brian first joined our business coaching program his operating profit margin formula (pre-tax profit from actual operations) had slipped to under 3%.

 They were behind on their key contracts, forcing them to pay large dollars to expedite shipments, and their manufacturing processes had grown sloppy causing excessive scrap costs.